November 2014 Competition

 Applications must be submitted electronically by an authorized research grants officer from the host institution, or by a representative of the not‑for‑profit organization who has financial signing authority and is not participating in the project.

 Applicants for Partnership Grants must demonstrate the following within their application:

 Applicants will be expected to include relevant documentation to allow for an informed evaluation of the quality and level of commitment of the proposed formal partnerships.

 If invited to submit a formal application, applicants will be required to include evidence of formal partnership in their application.
 This evidence may include, but is not limited to:

 - intellectual property agreements; and/or

 - letters of participation and engagement.

-Stage 1—Letter of Intent: Applicants at the letter of intent stage are expected to include a proposed plan to secure, over and above the budget requested from SSHRC, a minimum of 35 per cent in additional resources from sources other than SSHRC during the life of the grant (four to seven years).
-As an example, if $1 million is requested from SSHRC, a minimum of $350,000 in additional cash and/or in-kind support must be secured from partners, resulting in an actual total project budget of $1,350,000.
-SSHRC recognizes that the project can grow beyond that amount as additional partners become involved over the life of the grant.
+Stage One—Letter of Intent: Applicants at the letter of intent stage are expected to include a proposed plan to secure, over and above the budget requested from SSHRC, a minimum of 35 per cent in additional resources from sources other than SSHRC during the life of the grant (four to seven years).
+As an example, if $1 million is requested from SSHRC, a minimum of $350,000 in additional cash and/or in-kind support must be secured from partner organizations, resulting in an actual total project budget of $1,350,000.
+SSHRC recognizes that the project can grow beyond that amount as additional partner organizations become involved over the life of the grant.

 For more information, please see the SSHRC Guidelines for Cash and In-kind Contributions.